abstractfactory/rfc/spec10.md

 A new concept introduced in MK2 is the *data-type*.
 A data-format is the physical layout of one's and zero's within the one-dimensional array of bytes that make up a file on a file-system, e.g. `jpeg`, `zip`.
 A data-type however is their interface towards the programmer - their object-type, if you will - and determines what tools are available; both textually but also graphically.

-Here are a few examples
+Here are a all the supported types

 * `dataset.bool`
 * `dataset.int`
 * `dataset.float`
 * `dataset.string`
 * `dataset.date`
+* `dataset.dict`
 * `dataset.null`
 * `group.enum`
 * `group.tuple`